On the Order of the Schur Multiplier of a Pair of Finite p-Groups: Introduction

 A definition for the Schur multiplier of a group $G$ is as the abelian group $M(G)=(R\cap F')/[R,F]$ in which $F/R$ is a free presentation of $G$.
 In 1956, J.A.
-Green \cite{5} showed that the order of the Schur multiplier of a finite $p$-group of order $p^{n}$ is bounded by $p^{\frac{n(n-1)}{2}}$, and hence equals to $p^{\frac{n(n-1)}{2}-t}$, for some non-negative integer $t$.
+Green \cite{gr} showed that the order of the Schur multiplier of a finite $p$-group of order $p^{n}$ is bounded by $p^{\frac{n(n-1)}{2}}$, and hence equals to $p^{\frac{n(n-1)}{2}-t}$, for some non-negative integer $t$.
 Ya.G.
-Berkovich \cite{1}, X. Zhou \cite{9}, G. Ellis \cite{4} and P. Niroomand \cite{pn4,pn5} determined the structure of $G$ for $t=0,1,2,3,4,5$ by different methods. \
+Berkovich \cite{ber}, X. Zhou \cite{zu}, G. Ellis \cite{elis99}, P. Niroomand \cite{pn4,pn5} and E. Khamseh et al. \cite{kha} determined the structure of $G$ for $0\leq t\leq 6$ by different methods. \

 A pair of groups $(G,N)$ is a group $G$ with a normal subgroup $N$.
-In 1998, Ellis \cite{3} defined the Schur multiplier of a pair $(G,N)$ of groups to be the abelian group $M(G,N)$ appearing in the natural exact sequence
+In 1998, Ellis \cite{elis98} defined the Schur multiplier of a pair $(G,N)$ of groups to be the abelian group $M(G,N)$ appearing in the natural exact sequence

 in which $H_3(G)$ is the third homology of $G$ with integer coefficients.
+He \cite{elis98} mentioned that there are three reasons for considering the Schur multiplier of a pair.\\ 1) It leads to a more systematic treatment of a number of elementary results on the usual multiplier $M(G)$.
+In several instances this treatment yields sharper results.\\ 2) It is a useful tool for studying pairs of groups. \\ 3) It can provide non-trivial information on the third integral homology of a group.

+In general, there is no more clear relation between the Schur multiplier of a pair of groups and the usual Schur multiplier than the exact sequence (1.1).
+However, if $G$ is a semidirect product of $N$ and $K$ with $N \lhd G$, then the Schur multiplier of $(G,N)$ is more available to study.
+In fact, there is an isomorphism $M(G) \cong M(G,N) \times M(K)$ (see \cite[page 356]{elis98}).
+Recently, some results have been given about the Schur multiplier of a pair of groups $(G,N)$ when $G$ is a semidirect product of $N$ by a complement $K$ (see \cite{karimi, sany, chiti, sal}).

-He mentioned that this notion is a useful tool for studying pairs of groups.
-He also gave an upper bound for the order of the Schur multiplier of pairs of finite groups.
+Ellis \cite{elis98} also gave an upper bound for the order of the Schur multiplier of pairs of finite groups.
 It is interesting to know for which classes of pairs of groups the structure of the pair $(G,N)$ can be completely described in terms of the order of $M(G,N)$.
-In 2004, Salemkar, Moghaddam and Saeedi \cite{8} tried to answer to this question for a pair of finite $p$-groups and proved the following theorem. \begin{thm} (\cite{8}) Let $(G,N)$ be a pair of groups and $K$ be the complement of $N$ in $G$, with $|N|=p^n$ and $|K|= p^m$.
-Then the following statements hold:\\ $(i)$ $|M(G,N)| \leq p^{\frac{1}{2}n(2m+n-1)}$;\\ $(ii)$ If $G$ is abelian, $N$ is elementary abelian and $|M(G,N)| = p^{\frac{1}{2}n(2m+n-1)}$, then $G$ is elementary abelian;\\ $(iii)$ If the pair $(G,N)$ is non-capable and $|M(G,N)| = p^{\frac{1}{2}n(2m+n-1)-1}$, then $G \cong {\bf{Z}}_{p^2}$. \end{thm}
+In 2006, Salemkar, Moghaddam and Saeedi \cite{sal} tried to answer to this question for a pair of finite $p$-groups and proved the following theorem.